relaystr/ndk/doc/ndk_flutter/qr-scanner.md

 On Android and iOS, the unified flow includes the standard NWC wallet chooser and Alby Go.
 Add installed or web wallet integrations with `nwcConnectionOptions`:

+Alby Go uses the branded `nostr+walletauth+alby://` NWC-08 flow.
+If direct app launch fails because Alby Go is not installed, the same authorization request is shown as a QR code.
+Web and desktop platforms show this QR directly for scanning with Alby Go on a phone.
+The client keeps its generated secret locally, verifies any returned `state` tag, discovers the wallet-service public key from its kind `13194` info event, and honors any wallet-service `relay` tag.

+Wallet-auth requests include `state`.
+For compatibility with deployed Alby implementations, responses and info events may omit it; a present but mismatched state is always rejected.
+Separate-phone QR requests omit `return_to` because no same-device callback is possible.

+Coinos uses its fixed service public key and `wss://relay.coinos.io`.
+Because its info event is not addressed to the generated client key, the client subscribes to info events from that fixed service key and keeps validating later events until the approved connection works.
+No manual confirmation is required.

 ```dart
 NWallets(